ArcadeHustle/RingEdge_SSD_Softmod/README.md

 ```
 # echo -e "\x72\x42\x52\x5A\xBA\x52\x6A\x5A\xEA\x72\x62\x78\xCA\x42\xDA\x4A\x2A\x22\x3A\x2A\x0A\x22\x1A\x2A\x6A\x02\x7A\x0A\x5C\xCE\x4A\x0A" > file
 ```
-You can download the hdparm patch from here: https://sourceforge.net/p/hdparm/feature-requests/14/ "#14 Add ability to specify non-ASCII security passwords" Specifically you need https://sourceforge.net/p/hdparm/feature-requests/_discuss/thread/a242a074/1760/attachment/security_file_diff.txt
+You can download the hdparm patch from here: https://sourceforge.net/p/hdparm/feature-requests/14/<br>
+"#14 Add ability to specify non-ASCII security passwords"<br>
+Specifically you need https://sourceforge.net/p/hdparm/feature-requests/_discuss/thread/a242a074/1760/attachment/security_file_diff.txt

 The HDParm source should be pulled from github.